 Advertisement.
 This had now been completed.

-LT: Enquired whether additional publicity could be undertaken about the current planning Application.
+LT: Enquired whether additional community engagement could be undertaken about the current planning Application such as open day and something in Spotlight magazine.

 There was a general discussion about this by the Group.
 Suggestions included approaching